valayDave/metaflow-on-kubernetes-docs/Readme.md

 # Deploying Metaflow Job into Kubernetes

 - Requirements:
-    - Create a Dockerfile which will build your metaflow Flow into an image
+    - Create a Dockerfile which will build your metaflow Flow into an image.
+Include data if necessary, otherwise it should come from S3 in the flow.
         ```dockerfile
         # this is an example Docker file of how to create and image of the Metaflow Run and Put it on Kubernetes.
         FROM python:3.7